Learn about Cloud Volumes Service for AWS

 There are no charges to discover a Cloud Volumes Service for AWS region or volume from Cloud Manager.

-Get started quickly by following these steps, or go to the next section for full details.
+Get started quickly by following these steps, or go to the next sections for full details.

 Verify support for your configuration

-You have set up AWS for Cloud Volumes Service and you must have subscribed to one of the NetApp Cloud Volumes Service offerings on the AWS Marketplace.
+You must have set up AWS for Cloud Volumes Service and subscribed to one of the NetApp Cloud Volumes Service offerings on the AWS Marketplace and have an existing CVS for AWS working environment configured in Cloud Manager to create and manage volumes.

 Use the Cloud Manager chat for general service questions.